Old Railway Bridge: 21st century

-Within the scopes of the Belgrade Waterfront project, it was planned for the bridge to become a combined pedestrian and bicycle bridge, with coffeehouses and scenic viewpoints.
+Within the scopes of the Belgrade Waterfront project, it was planned for the bridge to become a combined pedestrian and bicycle bridge, with coffeehouses and scenic viewpoints, as announced in the 2015 city plans.
 In December 2020, city administration announced that it would be better if it was adapted into the tram bridge and that surveys will be conducted in order to establish whether this is feasible.
 In the summer of 2021 the fire broke out on the bridge, due to the unmaintained electricity cables.
 City announced that it will inform the public on the bridge's future in 2022.
+Despite the experts confirmed the bridge can be transformed into the tram one, President of Serbia Aleksandar Vučić said in August 2023 that the bridge will become pedestrian-cycling bridge by 2027, in connection with the Expo 2027 project in Surčin.

+Architect Ivan Ratković, co-author of the 1981 project, continued to upgrade it.
+Its 2022 version included timber decking of the ground level and the roof, with a total of four levels in between, connected with stairs and elevators.
+The project now included the 70 m tall tower on the New Belgrade side of the bridge, reminiscent of the Nikola Tesla's Wardenclyffe Tower on Long Island, with the Wardenclyffe Hotel.
+Helidrome was planned at the center of the bridge.

 Importance

 It was the first modern bridge in the state.

 This was the only railway bridge in Belgrade until 1935 when the Bridge of King Peter II, predecessor of the modern Pančevo Bridge was built across the Danube, and the only one across the Sava until 1979 when the New Railroad Bridge was open.

 The first train departing from the Belgrade Main Station in 1884 crossed the bridge, so as the last one in June 2018 to Budapest, before the station was closed.